CaioMelo25/CaioMelo25/README.md

 ---
 ## English Version

-### Hi there, I'm Caio Melo Borges
+### Hi there, I'm Caio Melo Borges 👋

-### Software Engineering Undergraduate | Back-End Developer |
+### Software Engineering Undergraduate | Back-End Developer | Cloud & DevOps Enthusiast

-I am a Software Engineering student at the University of Brasília (UnB) with a passion for building solutions that solve real-world problems.
+I am a Software Engineering student at the University of Brasília (UnB) with a passion for building scalable solutions that solve real-world problems.

-- Currently a **Software Developer Intern** at **Singular Govtech**, where I work with JavaScript to help modernize public administration in Brazil.
+- Currently an **Innovation Fellow** in a project partnership between **Ford and IEL**, focusing on cloud automation (GCP, Tekton, Terraform) and application security.
-- I have hands-on experience developing AI-integrated applications, most notably using the **Cohere API** to power a bot for my "DF em Obras" university project.
+- I have experience contributing to large-scale national projects, helping modernize public administration in Brazil and automating processes at the Ministry of Foreign Affairs.
 - I'm a lifelong learner, always exploring new technologies and seeking challenges that push me to grow.

 ---